supercid/techdocs-wiki-tmp/Adding-support-for-customer-group-pricing.md

 In this article, you will learn how to implement multi-variants in Nosto.
-When the implementation is complete, you will be able to display different products in different prices to the different customer groups.
+When the implementation is complete, you will be able to display different products at different prices to the different customer groups.

+> **Note:** You can only change the pricing and the availabilities using this feature.

 You will need to implement the multi-variate tagging if you have any such scenarios:

+* Your store has different prices for B2B and B2C customers
 * Your store has different prices for logged-in and logged-out customers
 * Your store has different prices for loyalty customers
 * Your store has different prices and availabilities for different locations